Leon4rdoalves/leon4rdoalves/README.md

 <h2 align="center">Iaee! 🖖🏾</h2>

-> O desenhista que programa, o programador que faz graffit, o graffiteiro que toca cavaquinho, o cavaquinista que toca piano...
+>O desenhista que programa, o programador que faz graffit, o graffiteiro que toca cavaquinho, o cavaquinista que toca piano... enfim, a polimatia.

 👽 Do or do not.
 There is no try.<br/>